10 Ways Independent Consultants Can Wow Their Clients

 4. Get to “Yes”

-Director of Customer Experience Cyndi Zaino uses a negotiation technique called “Getting to Yes,” based on a book of the same name.
-This technique focuses on what two parties have in common to allow client and consultant to work together to create options that will satisfy both parties.
+A negotiation technique called “Getting to Yes,” focuses on what two parties have in common to allow client and consultant to work together to create options that will satisfy both parties.

 It’s a particularly useful technique when negotiating, say, a Scope of Work at the beginning of a project.
-By focusing on points of agreement, rather than contention, it allows consultants to start engagements from a place of positivity.
+Focusing on points of agreement, rather than contention, allows consultants to start engagements from a place of positivity.

 5. Listen First